 - B39.
 The Applicant must ensure that it has sufficient water for all stages of the development, and if necessary, adjust the scale of the development to match its available water supply. - B40.
-Apart from water to be used for potable demands, the Applicant must preferentially employ water harvested from the mine site (except for clean water collected for diversion around the mine site), water generated through mining operation dewatering or water supplied by the water supply pipeline instead of potable water sourced from off-site. - B41.
+Apart from water to be used for potable demands, the Applicant must preferentially use water harvested from the mine site (except for clean water collected for diversion around and through the mine site), the recycling of mine impacted water, water generated through mining operation dewatering or water supplied by the water supply pipeline instead of potable water sourced from off-site. - B41.
 The Applicant must report on water extracted from the mine site each year (direct and indirect) in the Annual Review, including water taken under each water licence.